xysun/neural-network-scalax/README.md

 Goal in talk
 - dymystify neural network
 - show how "general" and how extensible this idea is: you can stack up arbitrary neurons and activation functions

+composability: matmul + add => Linear layer; compare with Keras api

+possible questions:
+- SGD
+- what is the use of optimizer?

+can't really shuffle